 It can be pretty overwhelming.
 That's why we've put together this guide covering everything you need to know about how to become a nurse.

 Ready to get started?
-Just keep reading or jump to the section that interests you most with the links below:
+Just keep reading, or jump to the section that interests you most using the links below:

 - Why Become a Nurse

 How to become a nurse will vary based on what kind of nurse you want to become and where you are on your healthcare journey.
 If you're brand new to nursing and the medical field, you'll have a longer road ahead than someone who's already practicing as an RN, but wants to advance their education.

 Wherever you are on your path, here are the basic steps you'll need to take to become a nurse.
 For more specific routes for each type and level of nursing, keep scrolling.